alexliap/fts_explore/README.md

 - [ ] Search for other domains & subdomains to make experiments
   - [x] Daily crpto data (BTC & ETH)
-    - Split train/validation data to 2022-01-01 => 1004 data points for validation
+    - Split train/validation data to 2022-01-01 => 1004 data points for validation for Stage 1
-  - [ ] Weather hourly & daily data from Open Meteo
+  - [x] Weather hourly & daily data from Open Meteo (Athens & Smunri)
-    - Hourly: Train 2023-2024 | Validation 2024 - 2024 + 4320 (like Load data)
+    - Daily: Train 2014-2021 | Validation 2021-2024
-    - Daily:

-- [ ] Add WQL as a comparison metric.
+- [x] Add WQL as a comparison metric.
 WQL stands for weight quantile loss and is implemented by gluonTS as MeanWeightedSumQuantileLoss.
 It says mean beacuse it computes WeightedSumQuantileLoss for several quantiles and then calcualtes the mean.